-Cindy Prado Says ‘I Only Do Butt Stuff’ In Impossibly Tight Leggings & Tiny Bra
+Cindy Prado Says ‘I Only Do Butt Stuff At The Gym’ In Impossibly Tight Leggings & Tiny Bra

 @HeySilkySkinCo ✨ Your silky smooth results are amazing!
 Thank you ????
 I have been using this little device from @HeySilkySkinCo for a while now and the results speak for themselves!
 My unwanted hair continues to disappear where I have been using it, and best of all it's pain free! ????
 I'll keep you updated over the next few weeks again as I keep getting silky smooth #HeySilkySkin

 Cindy has 673,000 followers.
 A quick glance through Cindy’s account suggests her to be an all-rounder.
-Athleisurewear looks peg Prado as the gym goer she has admitted being.
+Athleisurewear looks peg Prado as the gym goer she has admitted to being.
 Skimpy swimwear snaps showcase the result.
 Given, however, that few photos actually show Cindy in the gym, it almost seems like she’s been blessed from above.
 Her toned thighs, rock-hard abs, and all-around curves are showcased in a variety of stylish outfits – likely why many comments to today’s picture seemed to come from female accounts.

 View this post on Instagram